Oh What A Lovely War

 Adam Ribeiro Ensemble, General Lanrezac, Major General Robertson

-Indianna Scorziello Ensemble, Band - Singer
+Indianna Scorziello Ensemble, Band - Vocalist, Violin

 Emma Thornton Ensemble

-Joe Wilson Ensemble, General Douglas Haig
+Joe Wilson Ensemble, Field Marshal Sir Douglas Haig

-Simeon Dawes Band - Guitar
+Simeon Dawes Band - Electric Guitar

-Jeannie Lewis Band - Percussion / Guitar
+Jeannie Lewis Band - Guitar / Percussion / Melodica / Tin Whistle

-Keith Lewis Band - Guitar
+Keith Lewis Band - Support

 Behind the Scenes